 Ingredients

-- 1 ½ cups (150g) almond flour (or process the almonds until you have almond meal, careful not to process them too much as they will start releasing the oil).
+- 1 ½ cups almond flour , or process whole almonds until you have almond meal, careful not to process them too much as they will start releasing the oil.

 Instructions

-- Butter or spray a 9-inch (24cm) round cake pan with removable bottom and dust with fine bread crumbs (my favorite) or flour.
+- Butter or spray a 9-inch (24cm) round cake pan with removable bottom and dust with fine bread crumbs or flour.

-- Melt chocolate and butter together (just like you do for brownies) in the microwave (15 second spurts whisking well after each one) or over a double boiler without touching the water.
+- Melt 7 ounces semisweet chocolate and 7 ounces unsalted butter together (just like you do for brownies) in the microwave (15-second spurts whisking well after each one) or over a double boiler without touching the water.
 Reserve.

-- Have the rest of the ingredients measured and ready, the egg yolks separated from the egg whites and each in different large clean, dry bowls.
+- Have the rest of the ingredients measured and ready.
+Separate 6 eggs: egg yolks from the egg whites, and place each in a different large clean and dry bowl.

-- First beat egg whites until you have stiff peaks.
+- Beat egg whites until you have stiff peaks.

-- With the same beaters (don’t clean them), beat egg yolks and sugar for 3-4 minutes, until light and foamy.
+- With the same beaters (don’t clean them), beat egg yolks and 1 cup light brown sugar for 3-4 minutes, until light and foamy.

 - Then add the chocolate mixture to the egg yolks, mixing lightly with a spatula.